HampusAndersson01/Radiator-AI-Assistant/README.md

 - Pre-built Docker images on Docker Hub
 - Automated build & deployment scripts
 - PostgreSQL for data persistence
+- **Background validation** - auto-trains every hour
 - Scalable microservice architecture

 </td>
 </tr>
 </table>

+### 🌙 Night Mode
+In the evening (6 PM - 11 PM), the AI automatically switches to **night mode**:
+- Predicts temperature for the **next 8 hours** (full sleep period)
+- Uses 10-hour weather forecast for overnight planning
+- Prevents waking up cold at 3 AM
+- Optimizes radiator settings before bedtime

+### 🎯 Self-Improving AI
+The system learns from its own predictions:
+1. Makes a prediction (e.g., "temperature will be 19.5°C in 3 hours")
+2. Stores the prediction with timestamp
+3. After 3 hours, compares actual temperature to prediction
+4. Trains the model on the difference
+5. Gets better over time!

 ## 🚀 Quick Start